Simspace/ld-wrapper-macos/README.md

 Naming the script with the `ld.` prefix exploits how `clang` looks up the linker path, so we are tricking `clang` into thinking the script is itself a linker.
 For details on how clang looks up the linker path, see this changeset where support for the `-fuse-ld` option was added:
 * https://reviews.llvm.org/diffusion/L/change/cfe/trunk/lib/Driver/ToolChain.cpp;211785

+## Contributing

+Contributions and bug reports are certainly welcome!

+At [SimSpace](https://github.com/Simspace/range), we use a `stack` workflow.
+There is nothing specific to `stack` in the wrapper script though and we would love to hear if it works for `cabal` workflows too.